GrahamDumpleton/mod_wsgi/docs/index.rst

 The mod_wsgi package implements a simple to use Apache module which can host any Python web application which supports the Python WSGI_ specification.
+The package can be installed in two different ways depending on your requirements.

-The package can be installed in two forms.
 The first is as a traditional Apache module installed into an existing Apache installation.
-Following this path you will need to manually configure Apache to load mod_wsgi and then pass through web requests to your WSGI application.
+Following this path you will need to manually configure Apache to load mod_wsgi and pass through web requests to your WSGI application.

 The second way of installing mod_wsgi is to install it from PyPi_ using the Python ``pip`` command.
 This builds and installs mod_wsgi into your Python